Family Caregiver Pay Rate North Carolina : Wages, Benefits & Eligibility

 This guide explains how family caregivers in North Carolina can get paid.
 It includes caregiver pay rates, eligibility details, and how Paid Care helps throughout the process.

-• Statewide Average: Most caregivers earn about $15.75 per hour, with common rates between $13 and $18 per hour.
+• Statewide Average: The average caregiver wage in 2025 is about $15.75 per hour, with most caregivers earning between $13.50 and $18 per hour.

 What Affects the Family Caregiver Pay Rate in North Carolina?